-The Options button menu (or right-click on title bar) includes Mirror track selection. (so that a track selection made in either the Track Manager or the TCP is also applied in the other) and, optionally, to Scroll to selected track in TCP and mixer.
+The Options button menu includes Mirror track selection. (so that a track selection made in either the Track Manager or the TCP is also applied in the other) and, optionally, to Scroll to selected track in TCP and mixer.

 There is an option When changing visibility or grouping for folder tracks, also change tracks in those folders.